1j01/mopaint/README.md

 What if you could make your own tools really easily?
 what if all the tools were *fully* configurable in their behavior?
-what if most of them were just presets of more general tools/functions?
+what if most of them were just *presets* of more general tools/functions?
+what if they were *composible*?
+what if there was a *community* of people creating and remixing tools?

 #### Modularity of Document Types